-As explained above in the discussion of our use of "non-GAAP financial measures," we monitor the level and percentage of sales of Primary Working Capital for this purpose is trade accounts receivable, plus inventories, minus trade accounts payable and the resulting net amount is divided by the trailing three month net sales (annualized) to derive a Primary Working Capital percentage.
+As explained above in the discussion of our use of "non-GAAP financial measures," we monitor the level and percentage of sales of Primary Working Capital.
+Primary Working Capital for this purpose is trade accounts receivable, plus inventories, minus trade accounts payable and the resulting net amount is divided by the trailing three month net sales (annualized) to derive a Primary Working Capital percentage.
 Primary Working Capital was \$547.3 million (yielding a Primary Working Capital percentage of 25.0%) at March 31, 2011 and \$439.7 million (yielding a Primary Working Capital percentage of 24.4%) at March 31, 2010.
 The 60 basis point increase during fiscal 2011 was mainly a result of maintaining higher levels of inventory to service higher sales levels.
 Increases in receivables and inventory were partially offset by an increase in accounts payable, and sales were 21.6% higher in the fourth quarter of 2011 as compared to the prior year.
 We recognize there is additional credit risk in the current economic environment and are taking appropriate steps to reduce this risk.
 However, we do not believe the increase in credit risk in fiscal 2011 is material to our overall business.
 We increased our allowance for doubtful accounts by \$0.6 million and \$1.9 million in fiscal 2011 and 2010, respectively, to a level that we believe is adequate at this time.
-We had increased inventory levels and related accounts payable in fiscal 2011 and continue to adjust production levels as necessary.
+We had increased inventory levels and related accounts payable in fiscal 2011 and fiscal 2010 as we experienced an improvement in orders and sales, and as a result of our recent acquisitions.
+We closely monitor our inventory turns and continue to adjust production levels as necessary.